 - Philosophers were more reflective than others.

-- Less reflective philosophers were more likely to be theists, deontologists about the trolley problem, physicalists (as opposed to psychologists) about personal identity, fregeans about language, and scientific anti-realists (although that last one turned out to be a spurious correlation, as I mention in the thesis).
+- Less reflective philosophers were more likely to be theists, physicalists (as opposed to psychologists) about personal identity, Fregeans about language, and scientific anti-realists (although that last one turned out to be a spurious correlation, as I mention in the thesis).
+Less reflective philosophers were also less likely to save five people by killing one.

 † This is more or less how the terms ‘intuitive’ and ‘reflective’ are used among many cognitive scientists and philosophers.
 For a discussion of that, see Byrd 2014, 7-13.